agrim712/stopwatch/README.md

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in your web browser.
 3. Use the provided buttons to control the stopwatch: start, stop, and reset.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request with your enhancements or bug fixes.

-## Credits

-This project was created by Agrim Shrivastava.